Harm Reduction

 We get very low attendance at these workshops.
 We want to increase attendance, that’s our main goal.

-Some Of Our Activities
+Our Activities

-We attended the Health Fairs in Garden Hill and St. Theresa Point because Wasagamack and Red Sucker Lake don’t have health fairs and we will support them in setting one up.
+We attend Health Fairs in Garden Hill and St. Theresa Point because Wasagamack and Red Sucker Lake don’t have health fairs and we will support them in setting one up.
 When they pick a date and time we will go there and set up our booth at the same time.

 For one community we went to the community hall and for another we went to the television station and did a presentation on TV.
 Garden Hill we did it at the Health center and Red Sucker hasn’t had their walk yet.